-With Manchester Pride coming up this weekend for PoCLGBTQWI (and all the rest of letters in the alphabet), why not try a few pick-up lines from Sappho?
+With Pride events popping up locally and globally for PoCLGBTQWI (and all the rest of letters in the alphabet), why not try a few pick-up lines from Sappho?

 And now over to Sappho…

 1 Come close

 3 The leaves drip slumber